 The Unique Device Identifier (UDI) has the potential for significant impact on both suppliers and providers, following the Food and Drug Administration’s (FDA) final ruling on UDI requirements.
 The opportunity for the healthcare community to derive value from the final ruling was the topic of the Dec.
 4 Implantable Devices Supply Chain Special Interest Group (SIG) meeting.
 Online polling of participants during the SIG meeting revealed that suppliers are ahead of providers in developing formal programs for adoption and use of UDIs, 64 percent to 19 percent.

 This fifth SIG meeting, hosted quarterly by GHX, tackled the question of where healthcare suppliers and providers could derive the most value from the UDI ruling.
 Also presenting was Terrie Reed, associate director, Informatics for the FDA’s Center for Devices and Radiological Health, who is currently medical device safety consultant to the chief medical officer at the Office of the National Coordinator for Health IT (ONC).
 She outlined a collaborative effort between the FDA and ONC as it relates to the documentation of UDIs for implantable devices in electronic medical records.
-A recording of the event, along with an archive of previous events, is available at the GHX IDSC Resources page.

 Other findings from the meeting included participant polling on where organizations see the greatest potential value from UDIs: